mlasevich/PyRSMQ/README.md

 (*NOTE:* as of this writing, "Realtime" is not yet implemented in python version)

 ## Python Implementation Notes

+*NOTE* This project is written for Python 3.x.
+While some attempts to get Python2 support were made I am not sure how stable it would be under Python 2

 This version is heavily based on Java version (https://github.com/igr/jrsmq), which in turn is based on the original Node.JS version.